No Court Appearances

-What Is A Frozen Bank Account or Bank Levy?
+What Is a Frozen Bank Account or Bank Levy?
+Contact Our Team in New Jersey and Pennsylvania

 A restrained or “frozen” bank account is a bank account that you cannot take money from because a creditor has directed the bank to hold your money for collection purposes.
 When your bank account is frozen, you can put money into it, but you can’t take money out.